 Community Drug Action Team (CDAT)

 Developing local initiatives to reduce "risk of harm" from misuse of alcohol & other drugs.
-CDAT meets the first Wednesday of each month, 1pm at the Griffith City Library.
+CDAT meets the second Monday at the Griffith Community Centre at 12 noon

 For over a decade, Community Drug Action Teams (CDATs) have made an important contribution to preventing and limiting alcohol and other drug (AOD) harms across NSW.